Metamatrix/mmx-styleguide/dod-page-template.md

 HTML

+* [ ] Markup is correct.
+Test with W3C Validator or Sitevalidator
 * [ ] Template has lang attribute: <html lang="en">
 * [ ] Tempalte uses semantic headings and structure (h1-h6, sections, articles, ul/li, etc)
 * [ ] Semantic elements are not used for visual presentation only.
 Use div and span for visual presentation.